-The Router WAN Settings page allows you to set networking parameters for your router, including IP address, subnet mask, gateway, and 1:1 NAT.
+The Router WAN Settings page lets you set networking parameters for your router, including IP address, subnet mask, gateway, and 1:1 NAT.
 These settings are available for both static and DHCP configurations.

-Use the Connection Type dropdown to configure the router WAN interface to use DHCP or a Static IP setup.
+Use the Connection Type dropdown to configure the WAN interface for DHCP or a static IP setup.

-Selecting DHCP will have the router automatically configure its IP address, netmask, and default gateway for the WAN interface.
+When you select DHCP, the router will automatically configure its IP address, subnet mask, and default gateway for the WAN interface.

 Manually configuring a static WAN

-Selecting Static IP will allow you to configure the following networking settings for the router's WAN interface:
+Selecting Static IP lets you configure the following networking settings for the router's WAN interface:

-- Primary: Select what set of configurations the WAN interface will use.
+- Primary: Select the primary set of configurations for the WAN interface.

 - WAN IP: Enter a WAN IP address.

-- Subnet Mask: Enter the subnet mask of the network used by the WAN interface.
+- Subnet Mask: Enter the subnet mask of the WAN interface's network.

-- Default Gateway: Enter the default gateway used by the WAN interface.
+- Default Gateway: Enter the WAN interface's default gateway.

 - Primary DNS server: Enter the primary DNS server the router will use to resolve a hostname.

-- Backup DNS server: Enter a backup DNS server if the primary is unreachable.
+- Backup DNS server: Enter a backup DNS server to use if the the primary is unreachable.

 Configuring a static WAN with the WAN Wizard and SSH

-If you are not able to get the router online to download the configuration from CloudTrax, or you prefer configuring the router directly, you can configure the router's WAN connection by following the local WAN configuration process described below.
+If you cannot get the router online to download the configuration from Network Manager or you prefer configuring the router directly, follow the local WAN configuration process described below.